Chamber Festival Intensive

 The Idyllwild Arts Chamber Festival Intensive provides a unique opportunity to develop and refine the skills needed to excel both as a chamber musician and in an orchestral setting.

 A recorded audition is required for acceptance.
-The priority audition deadline is February 25, but applicants are encouraged to register and audition as early as possible.
-Please submit your application and audition as soon as possible to secure your chance to experience this transformative and inspirational summer music experience.
-Secondary audition deadline is April 15 to fill any remaining open seats.
+The priority audition deadline is February 15, but applicants are encouraged to register and audition as early as possible.
+Please submit your application and audition as soon as possible to secure your chance to be a part of this transformative and inspirational summer music experience.
+Secondary audition deadline is May 15 to fill any remaining open seats.

 A recorded audition is required for acceptance.
-After being successfully accepted into the program, students will then audition for chair or ensemble placement on the first day of the program.
+After being successfully accepted into the program, students will then submit a recorded video audition for chair or ensemble placement at a later date closer to the start of the festival.

 - One 3 octave scale (2 octaves for basses)

 - One or more pieces demonstrating technical accomplishment (something fast) and interpretive ability (something slow and legato)

 Winds And Brass:

 - Two 2 octave scales with corresponding arpeggios (one prestissimo staccatissimo and the other largo legatissimo)

 - One or more pieces demonstrating technical level (something fast) and interpretive ability (something slow)

 - Two pieces of contrasting styles, either solo or as part of an ensemble performance